pelaezdj/EasyEncrypt/README.md

     ... and more
 Will all produce the same set of commands.

-The script also supports regular encryption:
+The script also supports normal format operations:

     format sde
 Will run the command: